Academy Awards: Archive

-The Academy Film Archive holds copies of every Academy Awards ceremony since the 1949 Oscars and material on many prior ceremonies, along with ancillary material related to more recent shows.
+The Academy Film Archive holds copies of every Academy Awards ceremony since the 1949 Oscars, as well as material on many prior ceremonies, along with ancillary material related to more recent shows.
 Copies are held in a variety of film, video and digital formats.

-Broadcasters

 Venues

-In 1929, the first Academy Awards were presented at a banquet dinner at The Hollywood Roosevelt Hotel.
+In 1929, the first Academy Awards were presented at a banquet dinner at the Hollywood Roosevelt Hotel.
 From 1930 to 1943, the ceremony alternated between two venues: the Ambassador Hotel on Wilshire Boulevard and the Biltmore Hotel in downtown Los Angeles.

 Grauman's Chinese Theatre in Hollywood then hosted the awards from 1944 to 1946, followed by the Shrine Auditorium in Los Angeles from 1947 to 1948.
 The 21st Academy Awards in 1949 were held at the Academy Award Theatre at what had been the Academy's headquarters on Melrose Avenue in Hollywood.

 From 1950 to 1960, the awards were presented at Hollywood's Pantages Theatre.
 With the advent of television, the awards from 1953 to 1957 took place simultaneously in Hollywood and New York, first at the NBC International Theatre (1953) and then at the NBC Century Theatre, after which the ceremony took place solely in Los Angeles.
-The Oscars moved to the Santa Monica Civic Auditorium in Santa Monica, California, in 1961.
-By 1969, the Academy decided to move the ceremonies back to Downtown Los Angeles, this time to the Dorothy Chandler Pavilion at the Los Angeles County Music Center.
-In the late 1990s and early 2000s, the ceremony returned to the Shrine.
+In 1961, the Oscars moved to the Santa Monica Civic Auditorium in Santa Monica, California.
+In 1969, the Academy moved the ceremonies back to Downtown Los Angeles, to the Dorothy Chandler Pavilion at the Los Angeles County Music Center.
+In the late 1990s and early 2000s, the ceremony returned to the Shrine Auditorium.

-In 2002, Hollywood's Dolby Theatre (previously known as the Kodak Theatre) became the presentation's current venue.
+In 2002, Hollywood's Dolby Theatre, previously known as the Kodak Theatre, became the presentation's current venue.

-Awards of Merit categories
+Categories

 Current categories

-In the first year of the awards, the Best Directing award was split into two categories (Drama and Comedy).
-At times, the Best Original Score award has also been split into separate categories (Drama and Comedy/Musical).
-From the 1930s through the 1960s, the Art Direction (now Production Design), Cinematography, and Costume Design awards were likewise split into two categories (black-and-white films and color films).
+In the first year of the awards, the Best Directing award was split into two categories, Drama and Comedy.
+At times, the Best Original Score award has also been split into separate categories, Drama and Comedy/Musical.
+From the 1930s to the 1960s, the Art Direction (now Production Design), Cinematography, and Costume Design awards were split into two categories (black-and-white films and color films).
 Prior to 2012, the Production Design award was called Art Direction, while the Makeup and Hairstyling award was called Makeup.
+Prior to 2020, the International Feature Film award was called Foreign Language Film.

-In August 2018, the Academy announced that several categories would not be televised live, but rather be recorded during commercial breaks and aired later in the ceremony.
+In August 2018, the Academy announced that several categories would not be televised live, but recorded during commercial breaks and aired later in the ceremony.

-Following dissent from Academy members, they announced that they would indeed air all 24 categories live.
-This followed several proposals (among them, the introduction of a Popular Film category) that the Academy had announced but did not implement.
+Following dissent from Academy members, they announced that they would air all 24 categories live.
+This followed several proposals, among them, the introduction of a Popular Film category, that the Academy had announced but did not implement.

+Upcoming categories

+In February 2024, the Academy announced it would introduce an award for Achievement in Casting from the 98th ceremony in 2026, having rejected the category in 1999.
+In April 2025, it announced that Best Stunt Design would be introduced from the 100th ceremony in 2028, having rejected the proposal for a Best Stunt Coordination award every year from 1991 to 2012.